-The Shiloh National Military Park, established on December 27, 1894, not only preserves the site of the bloody Battle of Shiloh in April 1862; but, also the siege, battle, and occupation of the key railroad junction at nearby Corinth, Mississippi.
+The Shiloh National Military Park, established on December 27, 1894, preserves the site of the bloody Battle of Shiloh in April 1862 and the siege, battle, and occupation of the key railroad junction at nearby Corinth, Mississippi.
 The park also includes the Shiloh National Cemetery, which contains around 4,000 soldiers and their family members, and the Shiloh Indian Mounds, a National Historic Landmark in its own right.

 Battle of Shiloh (April 6-7, 1862) – Also called the Battle of Pittsburg Landing, this battle took place in Hardin County, Tennessee.

 At daybreak, on Sunday, April 6th, the Confederates stormed out of the woods and assailed the forward Federal camps around Shiloh Church.
 Grant and his nearly 40,000 men present for duty were surprised by the onslaught.
 The Federals soon rallied, however, and bitter fighting consumed “Shiloh Hill.”
-Throughout the morning, Confederate brigades slowly gained ground, forcing Grant’s troops to give way, grudgingly, to fight a succession of defensive stands at Shiloh Church, the Peach Orchard, Water Oaks Pond, and within an impenetrable oak thicket that battle survivors named the Hornets’ Nest.
+Confederate brigades slowly gained ground throughout the morning, forcing Grant’s troops to give way, grudgingly, to fight a succession of defensive stands at Shiloh Church, the Peach Orchard, Water Oaks Pond, and within an impenetrable oak thicket that battle survivors named the Hornets’ Nest.

 Despite having achieved surprise, Johnston’s troops soon became as disorganized as the Federals.
 The Southern attack lost coordination as corps, divisions, and brigades became entangled.
-Then, in mid-afternoon, as he supervised an assault on the Union left, Johnston was struck in the right leg by a stray bullet and bled to death, leaving General P.G.T.
-Beauregard in command of the Confederate army.
-Grant’s battered divisions retired to a strong position extending west from Pittsburg Landing where massed artillery and rugged ravines protected their front and flanks.
-Fighting ended at nightfall.
+Then, as he supervised an assault on the Union left in mid-afternoon, Johnston was struck in the right leg by a stray bullet and bled to death, leaving General P.G.T Beauregard in command of the Confederate army.
+Grant’s battered divisions retired to a strong position extending west from Pittsburg Landing, where massed artillery and rugged ravines protected their front and flanks.
+The fighting ended at nightfall.

-Major General Henry W. Halleck, recognizing Corinth’s military value, considered its capture more important than the destruction of Confederate armies.
-Reinforced by another army under General John Pope, he cautiously advanced southward from Tennessee and, by late May, entrenched his three armies within cannon range of Confederate fortifications defending the strategic crossroads.
+Major General Henry W. Halleck, recognizing Corinth’s military value, considered its capture more important than the Confederate armies’ destruction.
+Reinforced by another army under General John Pope, he cautiously advanced southward from Tennessee.
+By late May, he entrenched his three armies within cannon range of Confederate fortifications defending the strategic crossroads.
 Despite being reinforced by Major General Earl Van Dorn’s Trans-Mississippi Army, Beauregard withdrew south to Tupelo, Mississippi, abandoning the most viable line of east-west rail communications in the western Confederacy.